 Working Around the Barriers to Intrapreneurship

-It's easy to have good ideas—execution is more of a challenge.
+While finding good ideas can be easy — the challenge comes in when it comes to executing these ideas into actual concepts.
 If you search for information on the barriers to intrapreneurship, you'll find a million different articles listing a billion problems.
 But they all have one common element—the importance of communication.
 Whether it's clunky workflows that make it difficult to share ideas or lip-service initiatives that provide no support, it is both the cause and the solution to intrapreneurship barriers.

 3 Barriers to Intrapreneurship